HugoDataAnalyst/Psyduck/README.md

 ## Psyduck

+## This project development has been discontinued please use the newest version [here](https://github.com/HugoDataAnalyst/PsyduckV2)

 Welcome to **PsyyyPsyPsyyyyyduckk** - a multifaceted project designed to streamline data handling and analysis.

 This 3-in-1 solution encompasses: